Release Notes

 Talk to your account manager to enable this 9.
 February, 2026

-Improvements HR Blizz Payroll admin console Update
+HR Blizz Payroll admin console Improvements Update

 The problem it solves: When a payroll discrepancy surfaces, tracking what changed and when means running separate audit reports, scrolling through pages of records, and losing time during investigations or compliance reviews.